farmerconnect/farmerconnect-ui/README.md

 # Introduction

 This project contains the UI components that are shared across multiple front end projects inside of Farmer Connect.
-The components are built with react and exposed in a Storybook page under ui.farmerconnect.com for easy visualization and instructions.
+The components are built with react and exposed in a Storybook page under ui.farmerconnect.com for easy visualization and usage instructions.

 # Install